Cachamoe/Hangman/README.md

-# New-Project
+# Hangman
 ![]()

 ## Overview
-This application allows users to
+This application allows users to play hangman!

 Here is a link to the deployed webpage: []